chasewnelson/SNPGenie/README.md

 Some additional scripts are included to automate some common tasks when preparing SNPGenie input.
 These currently are:

 * **snpgenie-gb2gtf.pl**.
 At the command line, provide this script with one argument: a GenBank (.gbk) file.
-It will extract the coding element annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie.
+It will extract the coding element (CDS) annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie.
 Not working?
 Let us know, and we'll improve it!
 Here's an example:

         snpgenie-gb2gtf.pl my_genbank_file.gbk